 - 11% (previously 10%) of the insurance consideration for land, river, sea, and air transport, with a minimum of one pound.

 - 11% (previously 10%) on each premium of other insurances and the consideration of these insurances, including insurance against war risks, with a minimum of one pound.

 Stamp tax on the disposal of financial securities

-Stamp duty is now enacted on the disposal of shares as per the publication number 24 in the official gazette published on 19 June 2017.
-As per the publication, such stamp duty is imposed on the proceeds (i.e. value of the transaction) from buying or selling any kind of stocks regardless of whether they are Egyptian or foreign, listed or non-listed, without deducting any costs, where buyer and seller should apply the stamp duty on the total proceeds based on the following rate:
+Stamp duty is enacted on the disposal of shares as per the publication number 24 in the official gazette published on 19 June 2017.
+As per the publication, such stamp duty is imposed on the total proceeds (i.e. value of the transaction) from buying or selling any kind of stocks/securities (with very limited exceptions for the T-bills and T-bonds), regardless of whether they are Egyptian or foreign, listed or non-listed, without deducting any costs, where buyer and seller should each apply the stamp duty on the total proceeds realised.